How to set up an engaging editorial calendar

-Once you've developed a good idea of who your readers are and what kind of content they're interested in, you'll need to boil all this information into a comprehensive blog vision statement.
-This statement should be specific, so make a list of your blog's:
+Once you've developed a good idea of who your readers are and what kind of content they're interested in, you'll need to boil all this information into a comprehensive vision statement.
+This statement should be specific, so make a list of your brand’s:

 - Content themes

 - Value to customers